 22A.
 Entry without warrant (Act s.
-24(2a) and 24(7)(b))
+24(2a) and (7)(b))

-(1) A member of the Police Force who exercises powers given by section 24(2a) of the Act without warrant is required to give the written report required by section 24(7)(b) of the Act within 7 days after the power is exercised.
+(1) A member of the Police Force who exercises powers given by section 24(2a) of the Act without warrant must give the written report required by section 24(7)(b) of the Act within 7 days after the power is exercised.

-(2) The report is required to include details of —
+(2) The report must include details of —

 (a) the circumstances leading to the exercise of the powers; and

-(b) the grounds on which it was suspected that any firearm or ammunition might be found in the possession of a person in the circumstances described in section 24(2) of the Act; and
+(b) the grounds on which it was suspected that any firearm item might be found in the possession of a person in the circumstances described in section 24(2) of the Act; and

 (c) why it was necessary to act speedily; and